The tenth house

 The MC is calculated from the exact time and place of birth, and like the ascendant it moves quickly — a matter of minutes changes the degree.
 If your birth time is even approximately known, a birth chart will place it, and with it the whole shape of the chart’s upper story.

 The sign on the MC sets the style of your public work rather than its content.
 Aries there leads with initiative and gets called a self-starter in every review.
 Cancer builds careers around care and feeding, literal or institutional.
 Libra rises through partnership and diplomacy and is the name both factions will accept.
-Capricorn, the house’s natural affinity, climbs deliberately and arrives intending to stay — the long game as a professional identity.
+Capricorn on the MC climbs deliberately and arrives intending to stay — the long game as a professional identity.

 Planets in the tenth house

-Saturn is at home in the tenth: the career built brick by brick, authority earned slowly and then kept indefinitely.
+Saturn in the tenth can describe a career built brick by brick, authority earned slowly and then kept indefinitely.
 The Sun makes visibility non-optional — the name goes on the work, for better and during setbacks for worse.
 The Moon draws a public that feels personally attached, and suits work that serves people’s daily needs: food, housing, care, comfort.
 Venus is publicly liked — a professional asset nobody puts on the résumé but everyone factors in — and gravitates toward work where taste is the product.
 Uranus reinvents the career every several years, on a schedule that looks deliberate only in retrospect.

 An empty tenth house has never kept anyone off an org chart.
-The MC’s ruler carries the ambition instead, and reputations, like noons, arrive daily whether or not anything is planted there.
+The tenth-house ruler and the MC remain available to read, and reputations arrive whether or not a planet is planted there.

 Asked and answered